Exercises – Long Day#

 Exercise 7: Factors with Real Coefficients#

-Find all roots in \(\mathbb C\) in the following polynomial and then write the polynomials as a product of polynomials with real coefficients of lowest possible degree.
+Find all roots in \(\mathbb C\) of the following polynomials and then write the polynomials as a product of polynomials with real coefficients of lowest possible degree.

 \(Z^3+Z-2.\)